sushil2601/javaScript_practise/REACT.md

     .this.state property is used to render the updated state in DOM.

-Q. What is the role of componentDidMount() methods in component life cycle?
-Ans :-
-    .Rendered after constructor initialization

-    .Render after componentDidMount() to run side effects and then call render() method of updating phase again.

-    .componentDidMount() lifecycle methods in react is the part of mounting phase and it is called after a component has been rendered to the DOM.

 Q. What is the role of useContext() hooks?
 Ans:-
     useContext in react provides a way to pass data from parent to child component without using props.